Picking up the phone is the best way to start the process of detox and rehabilitation.

-What Is an Alcohol Hotline?
+What is an Alcohol Hotline?

 Alcohol hotlines and addiction helplines exist specifically to provide free help for alcohol addiction.
 While different organizations have different overall goals, the primary goal for each is to offer the help the caller is seeking.
 The focus of our 24-hour alcohol hotline is to better understand the specific situation you are faced with.
 We offer treatment programs such as detoxification and rehabilitation, but to suggest any course of action, the first step is understanding.

-When Should I Call an Alcohol Hotline?
+When Should I Call an Alcohol Helpline?

 - What specific facets of alcohol abuse are present